TweetyDaBird/Little-Big-Scroll/README.md

 ### Step-by-step
 - Solder hotswap sockets in markings
 - Solder capacitors C1, C2 in markings
-- **LSB 4** If you are mounting the OLED, solder Resistors R1, R2 & OLED Screen in place
+- **LSB 4 only** - If you are mounting the OLED, solder Resistors R1, R2 & OLED Screen in place
 - Solder Encoder
-- Solder controller, face up, flush with underside of PCB (This can be socketed, but that adds height, and you need longer spacers than the included ones)
+- Solder controller, face up, flush with underside of PCB (*)
-- Assemble plate/spacers around the PCB
+- Assemble plate/spacers around the PCB (**)
-- **LSB 4** The unused plate forms the bottom, unless a solid backplate is added as an optional extra
 - Insert switches/caps (remember to support the sockets!) and add encoder wheel
 - Program
 - Enjoy!

+(*) The controller can be socketed, but that adds height, and you need longer spacers than the ones included if purchasing a kit.

+(**) For LSB 4, the unused plate forms the bottom, unless a solid backplate is added as an optional extra.
+Breakaway tabs need to be removed and filed before use.

 #### Note!
 When building LSB 4, using a ProMicro clone with USB C port, it is possible these stick out past the PCB/plates around the USB port, as several of these desings are longer than the original ProMicro footprint.
 This doesn't affect the functionality in any way, it's only a cosmetical issue.